 Then next day take the turkey out of the brine and pat dry.

-- Brine your turkey breast the night before.
+- Brine your raw turkey breast the night before.
 Note it should not be a frozen turkey breast.
-You would have to thaw that first.
+You would have to thaw it first.
 The next day, take it out of the brine and pat dry with paper towels.
 Discard the excess brine.

-- Mix olive oil and poultry seasoning and brush over turkey breast.
+- Mix olive oil and poultry seasoning and brush over turkey breast skin.
 You can also use melted butter if you wish though use unsalted butter because of the salt in the brine.
 The poultry seasoning is usually a combination of thyme, sage, marjoram, rosemary, black pepper, and nutmeg.

 - Place in the smoker and set temperature to 200 – 225°F.

 - Turkey should be finished between 3-5 hours though cooking times may vary.
 Start checking the internal temperature at 3 hours with a meat thermometer.
 (I highly recommend this wireless temperature probe).
-Once it reaches 165°F it is done.
+Once the crispy skin is nice and brown and the temperature reaches 165°F it is done.

-- Take it out and let it rest for 10-15 minutes to retain the juices before carving.
+- Take it out and let it rest for 10-15 minutes to retain the juices and keep the meat moist before carving.
 You can take a piece of aluminum foil and tent the roast while it’s resting.

 Store leftovers in an airtight container.
 (Please scroll down to view the printable recipe card. )